logfellow/logstash-logback-encoder/README.md

   </appender>
 ```

-Note that since the blocking java socket output stream used to send events does not have a concept of a write timeout,
-write timeouts are detected using a task scheduled periodically with the same frequency as the write timeout.
+Note that since the blocking java socket output stream used to send events does not have a concept of a write timeout, write timeouts are detected using a task scheduled periodically with the same frequency as the write timeout.
-For example, if the write timeout is set to 30 seconds, then a task will execute every 30 seconds
-to see if 30 seconds has elapsed since the start of the current write operation.
+For example, if the write timeout is set to 30 seconds, then a task will execute every 30 seconds to see if 30 seconds has elapsed since the start of the current write operation.
-Therefore, it is recommended to use longer write timeouts (e.g. > 30s, or minutes),
-rather than short write timeouts, so that this task does not execute too frequently.
+Therefore, it is recommended to use longer write timeouts (e.g. > 30s, or minutes), rather than short write timeouts, so that this task does not execute too frequently.
-Also, this approach means that it could take up to two times the write timeout
-before a write timeout is detected.
+Also, this approach means that it could take up to two times the write timeout before a write timeout is detected.

+This setting accepts a Logback Duration value - see the section dedicated to [Duration Property](#duration-property) for more information about the valid values.

 #### SSL